zeidspex/f2019-dm/README.md

-## Using Deep Convolutional Autoencoder for Unsupervised Image Classification
+## Using Deep Convolutional Autoencoder for Semi-Supervised Image Classification

 ### Datasets